Al-Alim

 - Sorry, no bodyguards there.

 Did they edited out?
 You ask people.
 Many of them are angry.
-They have been enthusiastic members and supporters of Opus Dei.
+They have been enthusiastic members and supporters of the group.
 Now they feel betrayed for some reason or another.
 There are websites against Opus Dei.
 You ask them about re-writing of history but there are just a few general replies.
+Trauma has been too hard.

 ///